-^{}Revenue decreases due to early season Sourdough bridge closure/wash out and ongoing Richardson Highway road construction.
+Revenue decreased due to early season Sourdough bridge closure/wash out and ongoing Richardson Highway road construction, as well as lack of a campground host for the season.

 Graph 1.
 Sourdough Creek Campground Visitation Compared to Revenues ii.
 Paxson Lake Campground